krazkidd/lineup/README.md

 npm run preview
 ```

-Note that the preview feature may not work.
-A workaround is documented [here](https://github.com/nuxt/nuxt/issues/14454#issuecomment-1397357957) but it doesn't seem to help.

 ### Publish Firestore Indexes and Security Rules

 If the Firestore indexes or security rules have changed, they will need to be pushed during deployment of the app.